Online Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- The materials should be prepared in a format OpenOffice, Microsoft Word, RTF, or World Perfect.
+The materials should be prepared in one of the following formats: OpenOffice, Microsoft Word, RTF or World Perfect.

 Internet links are provided as a complete URL.

-- Text should be typed with an interval of one line spacing, font Times New Roman, 12 pt; to highlight the accents it is recommended to use italics rather than underlining (except Internet links).
+The text should be typed with an interval of one line spacing, font Times New Roman, 12 pt; to highlight the accents it is recommended to use italics rather than underlining (except for Internet links).
 All images, graphics and tables are placed within the text according to the meaning of the particular part of text (and not at the end of the document).

-Text should follow the stylistic and bibliography requirements as stated in Regulations located in the Part "About Us."
+The text should meet the stylistic and bibliography requirements as stated in the part "Author guidelines".

 Please, remove the authors' names from the title of the article and other parts of the document to ensure the anonymity of reviewing.